mjbright/packer-tf-vault/labs/lab1-packer-build/index.md

 If everything goes smoothly we can build the image!

 ### Build an image
 With a properly validated template, it is time to build your first image.
 This is done by calling `packer build` with the template file.
 The output should look similar to below.
 Note that this process typically takes a few minutes.

 ```bash
 packer build example.pkr.hcl
 ```

-You should see output similar to:
+You should see output similar to that shown below.

+Spend the time to examine the output, noting
+- Launching of the aws_instance virtual machine
+- SSH connection to the virtual machine
+- Stopping of the virtual machine
+- Creation of the ```my-first-ami``` image
+- Terminating (marking for removal) of the virtual machine
+- Deletion of all temporary resources

 ![packer_output](images/packer_output.png)
 At the end of running `packer build`, Packer outputs the artifacts that were created as part of the build.